shreyashsaitwal/media-notification/README.md

 # Media Notifications

-A MIT AI2 extension that allows developers to show media style notifications for their media applications.
+An MIT AI2 extension to allows developers to show media style notifications for their applications.

 <br>
 <p align='center'>